mobync/python-server/README.md

 pip install mobync
 ```

-Follow along the [setting up mobync on your project](https://github.com/mobync/python-server#setting-up-mobync-on-your-project) and the [example projects](https://github.com/mobync/python-server#example-projects) to setup mobync on your project.
+Follow along with the [setting up mobync on your project](https://github.com/mobync/python-server#setting-up-mobync-on-your-project) and the [example projects](https://github.com/mobync/python-server#example-projects) to set up mobync on your project.

 ## Why use mobync

 Mobync is a synchronization library aimed to facilitate online-offline sync between multiple devices for any frontend, any backend, and any database.

-This repository implements mobync server in python, that means you can start using mobync sync on your python backend regardless of which backend you might be using, or even which database.
+This repository implements the mobync server in python, which means you can start using mobync sync on your python backend regardless of which backend you might be using or even which database.

-As mobync aims to provide online-offline sync between client and server, you will need to use mobync library both on your frontend application and backend.
+As mobync aims to provide online-offline sync between client and server, you will need to use the mobync library both on your frontend application and backend.

-Currently mobync has a client dart implementation and a server python implementation.
+Currently, mobync has a client dart implementation and a server python implementation.
 That means you can plug mobync on your flutter app and provide online-offline synchronization.

 ### Online-offline synchronization